Phoenix police: 1 man dead, 9 injured in separate shootings

 Police said preliminary information indicates the men were in a fight and exchanged gunfire.

-They said it’s unclear if the two shooting incidents are related.
+They said it’s unclear if the two shooting incidents were related, but the scenes were nearly 14 miles apart.

 Sign up for Daily Newsletters